Park Tucson Overview

 The Park Tucson Commission Subcommittees have established standing meeting days and times:

 - The Business District Parking Subcommittee meets on the first Tuesday of each month at 8:30am.
-The subcommittee will make up a canceled meeting originally scheduled for April 6, 2021 by meeting Wednesday, April 21, 2021 at 10:00am.
+The next meeting will be held on May 4, 2021.
 Click here for the meeting notice and agenda.

 - The Neighborhood and Residential Parking Subcommittee meets on the second Tuesday of each month at 7:30am.
 The subcommittee meets next on Tuesday, May 11, 2021.
 Click here for the meeting notice and agenda.